-The Middle East Broadcasting Networks, Inc. (MBN) is the non-profit news organization that operates Alhurra Television and Radio Sawa under a grant from the BBG.
-These networks provide the United States an undistorted line of communication with the people of the Middle East.
-They deliver accurate and objective information about America, American policies and its people with a broad range of perspectives and an open exchange of ideas on issues of importance to the audience.
+The Middle East Broadcasting Networks, Inc. (MBN) is the non-profit news organization that operates Alhurra Television, Radio Sawa and MBN Digital reaching audiences in 22 countries across the region.
+These networks provide an undistorted line of communication with the people of the Middle East and North Africa.
+They deliver accurate and objective information on the region, American policies and Americana with a broad range of perspectives and an open dialogue on issues of importance to the audience.

 Outlets: Alhurra TV, Radio Sawa

 Broadcast Hours: 683

 MBN’s mission is to provide objective, accurate, and relevant news and information to the people of the Middle East about the region, the world, and the United States.
 MBN supports democratic values by expanding the spectrum of ideas, opinions, and perspectives available in the region’s media.

 In the summer of 2013, Alhurra TV and Radio Sawa correspondents reported live from the streets of Cairo and Alexandria on the events that left more than 600 dead and thousands injured in Egypt following the removal of Egyptian President Morsi from power.

 In 2013, Alhurra had interviews with several world leaders including Iraqi Prime Minister Nouri al Maliki, Israeli Prime Minister Benjamin Netanyahu, Libyan Prime Minister Ali Zeidan, Israeli President Shimon Peres, Somali Foreign Minister Fowzia Yusuf Adam and Iraqi Foreign Minister Hoshyar Zebari.